aaronayub/Stories/README.md

 # Stories
 This webapp allows users to write and display stories to publically.
 Other users can then read these stories, and rate them as well.
 Node.js, Express, Typescript, and MySQL are used for this project.

+## Features
+- The homepage will suggest you the top-rated story, and the five most recently updated stories.
+You can click on their titles to read any of them.
+- You can log in or register by clicking the link in the navbar to the top right.
+- When logged in, you may browse "Your Stories" from the navbar, which also shows a link to create a story.
+- Similarly, any mention of an author is linked to the author's profile page.
+This lists all the stories the author has uploaded.
+- Stories can also have book covers, which are shown inside story cards.
+- If you are logged in while reading a story, you can rate by clicking on the stars below the story.

 ## Running the program
 This website relies on a MySQL or MariaDB to host a database entitled "storiesApp".
 To test this out, SQL must be running, with a username and password entered for an SQL user with permission to create, select, and insert to databases, or at least the database entitled "storiesApp.